 Common Types of Classic and Collector Car Financing

 Whether you just found the classic car of your dreams or are laying the foundation to purchase the collector car you’ve been eyeing, do not forget to research financing options.
-With a variety of different lending products in the marketplace, take your time to determine what option is best for you.
+With various lending products in the marketplace, take your time to determine what option is best for you.

 Woodside Credit falls into this category.
 Woodside is solely focused on classic, collector, and exotic loans.
-Strength comes from expert knowledge and understanding the true values of the vehicles, allowing for unmatched loan products.
+Strength comes from expert knowledge and understanding of the true values of the vehicles, allowing for unmatched loan products.

 Home Equity Loans

 Low (and sometimes variable) interest rates for mortgages and the tax-deductible nature are why some opt for home equity loans.
 Disclaimer: Consult your tax advisor to confirm before going this route.
 There are big risks associated with home equity loans, so ensure you do your due diligence when choosing this route.

 Many people have great relationships with their banks and often start there.
 Local banks tend not to differentiate between a typical used car and a collector car.
 This can mean shorter loan terms, high-interest rates, and limitations to the age of the vehicle (many will not finance cars over 10 years old).
 Additionally, the valuation of the vehicle can prove difficult in these situations as classic car values are determined differently than typical used cars.